giantswarm/aws-operator/examples/local/README.md

 done
 ```

-- Note: `|` characters are used in `sed` substitubion to avoid escaping.
+- Note: `|` characters are used in `sed` substitution to avoid escaping.

 ## Cluster Certificates

-The easiest way to create certificates is to use local [cert-operator] setup.
+The easiest way to create certificates is to use the local [cert-operator]
+setup.
 See [this guide][cert-operator-local-setup] for details.

-- Note: `CLUSTER_NAME` and `COMMON_DOMAIN` values must match ones used during
+- Note: `CLUSTER_NAME` and `COMMON_DOMAIN` values must match the values used
-  this guide.
+  during this guide.

 ## Cluster-Local Docker Image

 The operator needs a connection to the K8s API.
 The simplest approach is to run
-as a deployment and use the "in cluster" configuration.
+the operator as a deployment and use the "in cluster" configuration.

 In that case the Docker image needs to be accessible from the K8s cluster
 running the operator.
-For Minikube `eval $(minikube docker-env)` before `docker
+For Minikube run `eval $(minikube docker-env)` before
-build`, see [reusing the Docker daemon] for details.
+`docker build`, see [reusing the Docker daemon] for details.

 [reusing the docker daemon]: https://github.com/kubernetes/minikube/blob/master/docs/reusing_the_docker_daemon.md